ThinkParQ/beegfs-csi-driver/docs/deployment.md

 <a name="connauth-configuration"></a>
 #### ConnAuth Configuration

-As of BeeGFS v7.3.1+ and v7.2.7+, connection based authentication is enabled by default unless explicitly disabled.
+As of BeeGFS `v7.3.1+` and `v7.2.7+`, connection based authentication is enabled by default unless explicitly disabled.
 See the [BeeGFS docs](https://doc.beegfs.io/latest/advanced_topics/authentication.html) for more details.

+Version `v1.5.0` introduced the acceptance of base64 encoded connAuthFile secrets.
+See [Base64 Encoded Secrets](#base64-encoded-secrets) for more details.

+NOTE: When using raw string secrets, the driver will function as previously expected.
+Care should be taken when creating raw string secrets as different text editors behave differently.
+Specifically, some editors add newlines to the end of files.
+This may produce mis-match connAuthFile secrets between the client and BeeGFS services causing the driver to fail.
+To ensure your secret is correct, it is recommended to use base64 encoded secrets.

+NOTE: Utilizing raw string secrets does not require an `encoding` field, but can be explicitly set using `encoding: raw`.

 ##### Option 1: Use Connection Authentication